piquelab/SCAIP-genetic/README.md

 - eQTL mapping window: +/-50kb<br/>
 - MAF: >=10% in cohort
 - gene: 0.1 CPM in more than 20% of the samples<br/>
+###
 Steps:<br/>
 1. Normalize GE data and extract residuals: ./eQTL/normalize-all.R
 2. Calculate GE PCs (to correct for in eQTL mapping): ./eQTL/GE_PCA.sh
-3. Run eQTL mapping: run.FastQTL.nominals-all-covs.sh -> concatenate.chunks.sh
+3. Run eQTL mapping: ./eQTL/run.FastQTL.nominals-all-covs.sh -> ./eQTL/concatenate.chunks.sh
 4.
 ### mashr_eQTL
 ./mashr_eQTL - all the scripts and results of running mashr (and follow-up analyses) on SCAIP1-6; relies on output in ./eQTL_mapping <br/>